 Step-free access stations have lifts or ramps - or a combination of both - so that customers don't have to use escalators or stairs to move between the street and the platform.
 See our page on wheelchair access and avoiding stairs.

-Currently 81 Tube stations, 60 London Overground stations and 25 stations served by TfL Rail have step-free access.
+Currently 86 Tube stations, 60 London Overground stations and most of the 27 stations served by TfL Rail have step-free access.
 All DLR stations and tram stops are step-free.

-The most recent station to go step free is Amersham (February 2021).
+The most recent station to go step-free is Wimbledon Park in August 2021.

-The next six Tube stations to go step-free are:
+The next Tube stations to go step-free are:

 - Sudbury Hill